Easy Jambalaya

 - Super flexible recipe.
 This jambalaya recipe can easily be made your own.
 It is incredibly flexible and so forgiving – omit the shrimp, add leftover rotisserie chicken, use chicken sausage, add additional vegetables or make it completely vegetarian – you can do all of the things.

-Jambalaya, meaning mishmash or mix up, is a dish originating from Louisiana, particularly New Orleans, blending together African, French and Spanish flavors.
+Jambalaya, meaning mishmash or mix up, is a classic dish from Louisiana cuisine, especially New Orleans, known for blending African, French, and Spanish influences.
+Authentic jambalaya recipes feature rice cooked with sausage, shrimp, vegetables, and bold Cajun spices, all in one pot, often made in a Dutch oven for even cooking.
 This dish typically consists of meat, seafood, rice, vegetables and a blend of spices.

 Farmed shrimp are raised in controlled environments, whereas wild caught shrimp have been caught in their natural habitats by fishermen.
 Wild caught shrimp is generally preferred over farmed shrimp primarily due to taste.